Best Baby Sleep Books – Updated 2020

 They’re believed to be protective against SIDS.

-After 16 years running BellyBelly, here are my 9 most favourite baby sleep books, in no particular order.
+After almost two decades of running BellyBelly, here are my 9 most favourite baby sleep books, in no particular order.

 Our fans often read a combination of these books, and pick the best bits which work for them.
 There’s no ‘one best’ baby sleep book, rather, a selection of amazing books you’ll learn so much from.

 #1: The Gentle Baby Sleep Book by Sarah Ockwell Smith